 Click Here for tab for Hallelujah by Jeff Buckley

-While this is technically played using an electric guitar on a clean tone, its fingerpicked style combined with the fact 9/10 times you see this song played it’s on an acoustic pretty much makes it an acoustic song.
-Although originally written by Leonard Cohen, Jeff Buckley’s rendition is a favorite among fans and did very well commercially selling over 1 million copies in the 3 years following its release.
+This is technically played using an electric guitar on a clean tone.
+However, its fingerpicked style combined with the fact that 9/10 times you see it played, it’s on an acoustic pretty much makes it an acoustic song.
+Although originally written by Leonard Cohen, Jeff Buckley’s rendition is a favorite among fans and did very well commercially, selling over 1 million copies in the 3 years following its release.

-The majority of the song uses a fairly involved fingerpicking style, the solo is actually one of the easier parts.
-Just using some small descending 3 note per string arpeggios that are left to ring out.
-The song is essentially played like it’s on a steel string so you can play it exactly as he plays it in the original.
+The majority of the song uses a fairly involved fingerpicking style, whereas the solo is actually one of the easier parts, using small descending 3-note per string arpeggios that are left to ring out.
+The song is essentially played like it’s on a steel string, so you can play it exactly like the original.

 Holiday by Scorpions